sanju-k-maurya/railway-announcement-automation/README.md

 After execution first intermediate .mp3 files will be generated.

-Then individual announcement for each train in the table(announce_hindi.xlsx) will be generated.
+Then individual announcement for each train present in the table(announce_hindi.xlsx) will be generated.